XCalibre Loader

 DAY TWO: FINANCIAL ANALYSIS

-• The use and rationale of Financial Statement Analysis
+• Purpose and Rationale of Financial Statement Analysis

 • What is Financial Modelling?

-• Definitions of the Inputs and the Outputs of a Simple Financial Model
+• Inputs and Outputs of a Basic Financial Model

-• The Financial Modelling Process of More Complex Models
+• Financial Modelling Process for More Complex Models

 DAY FOUR: FINANCIAL STATEMENT MODELLING & FORECASTING